 Zinc plating is typically used for screws and other fasteners, automotive parts, and various small parts that will be exposed in interior or mildly corrosive conditions.
 When a zinc coating is electroplated onto the surface of metals, it creates a formidable corrosion-resistant barrier.

-For RoHS and REACH compliance, the specification ASTM B633 with trivalent chromate (Cr3+) conversion coating is common used.
-In addition, there are many different colors of zinc plating like white, blue, black and yellow.
+For RoHS and REACH compliance, the specification ASTM B633 with trivalent chromate (Cr3+) conversion coating is commonly used.
+In addition, there are many different colors of zinc plating like white, blue, black, and yellow.
 The main purpose is to prevent corrosion and provide aesthetic functions.